HOUSING FIRST SOLANO

 Release of Information Form

 Use this form to document the informed consent of the client to have his or her information input into HMIS.
-The Release of Information form is also available in Spanish, Chinese, and Tagalog.
+The Release of Information form is also available in Spanish.

 Partner Agencies